nothing2obvi/pixelfin/README.md

 ---

-## 🤝 Want to Improve This?
+## 🤝 Want to Contribute?

-There's a ton of room to make this better, and I'd appreciate collaborators.
-Some ideas include:
+Pixelfin is a work in progress, and contributions from the community are what make it better!

+### Some Ideas for Features / Improvements
-- Sleeker UI
+- Enhance the UI and make it sleeker
-- A list on the main page of items that need attention
-- Ability to "check off" a media item as completed
+- Add a way to "check off" media items as completed
-- Much more
+- Create a dashboard tab showing completed vs. pending items, with links to each item in Jellyfin
+- AI upscale low-resolution images to chosen resolutions (individually or in bulk) and update them directly in Jellyfin
+- One-click to fill in gaps with images of selected resolutions

+> Have an idea or want to help out?
+Open a **pull request** -- it’d awesome to see these features come to life together.

 ---